 The first reason you need a kitchen scale is for baking.
-Using a measurement cup to measure how much flour you need may seem like an accurate way to achieve the correct amount of flour, but each time you scoop out a cup it is a little bit different.
+Using a measuring cup to measure how much flour you need may seem like an accurate way to achieve the correct amount of flour, but it is a little bit different each time you scoop out a cup.

 When measuring a cup of flour with a measuring cup, the amount of flour you wind up using can be anywhere from 4 ounces to 7 ounces, depending on a few different factors that can change each time you measure something (how you scoop it, how tightly you pack it, etc.).

-For cakes too much flour can lead to a hard hockey-puck like dessert.
-If you are baking bread a kitchen scale is extremely important, because there are calculations in bread making, and it becomes much easier to deal with them if you have a scale.
+For cakes, too much flour can lead to a complicated hockey-puck-like dessert.
+If you are baking bread, a kitchen scale is significant because there are calculations in bread making, and it becomes much easier to deal with them if you have a scale.

-Also, most recipes for bread have ingredients listed in units of measurement, not in cups or spoons.
-When baking cookies, brown sugar is always tricky when it comes to measuring – how tightly should you pack it?
-With a scale you get the exact right amount of brown sugar every time.
-When it comes to chopping nuts, you can get an exact measurement as to how many to chop.
+Also, most bread recipes have ingredients listed in units of measurement, not in cups or spoons.
+When baking cookies, brown sugar is always tricky when measuring – how tightly should you pack it?
+With a scale, you get the exact right amount of brown sugar every time.
+When it comes to chopping nuts, you can get an accurate measurement of how many to chop.

 When baking, weighing means never having to sift.
-It also means easier clean up.
-Instead of using multiple measuring cups for multiple ingredients, you use the bowl on the scale and no other vessels.
+It also means easier cleanup.
+For example, instead of using multiple measuring cups for numerous ingredients, you use the bowl on the scale and no other vessels.
 Then that’s just one bowl to clean up instead of five measuring cups and spoons.

-Then there is the issue of some of your ingredient sticking to the cup or spoon.
-With a kitchen scale you get the exact right measurement, and all of the ingredients go into the bowl on top of the scale so there aren’t any ingredients that get stuck and aren’t making it into a batter or dough.
+Then there is the issue of some of your ingredients sticking to the cup or spoon.
+But, again, with a kitchen scale, you get the exact correct measurement, and all of the ingredients go into the bowl on top of the scale, so there aren’t any ingredients that get stuck and aren’t making it into a batter or dough.

 Dieting & Portioned Food